 When exposed to the fresh air, you will feel rejuvenated and calm.
 This will eliminate all your worries.

-Indulging yourself in activities that make you happy, like cooking, online gaming, gardening, painting, singing, playing outdoor games, can boost you up, and you will feel more energized and experience peace when you do what you love or what makes you happy.
+Indulging yourself in activities that make you happy, like cooking, online gaming, gardening, painting, singing, and playing outdoor games, can boost you up, and you will feel more energized and experience peace when you do what you love or what makes you happy.

 If you stay away from your loved ones, then you can always connect to them via phone calls or video calls, or chatting.